 As with your care option, it is important you get financial advice which is suitable for you.
 To make sure your relative’s financial adviser is qualified and will work for your interests, they should be regulated by the Financial Conduct Authority, and have specialist qualifications in long term care insurance: CF8 or CeLTCI.

 The cost of financial advice will depend on where you live, the complexity of the situation, and the types of products recommended: you can expect to pay between £75-250 per hour for their services.
-How this is paid can also be flexible; it may be a fixed fee or an hourly rate, paid either in instalments or as a lump sum.
+How this is paid can also be flexible; it may be paid either in instalments or as a lump sum.

 To find an adviser, we recommend the following: